junh1024/junh1024-Documents/Audio/Surround/Home Theater 3D Audio Formats Myths.md

 ## Beds and Objects

-### Atmos CE supports 128 elements
+### Atmos Masters supports 128 elements
 TRUE.
-Atmos CE (Cinema Edition), supports up to 128 elements.
+Atmos Masters supports up to 128 elements.
 A maximum of 7.1.2 bed & 118 (dynamic) objects (DCP/IAB spec).
 Film mixers need to carefully plan their object allocation.
 [Frozen 2 sound interview](https://www.asoundeffect.com/frozen-2-sound/) .

 ### Atmos HE supports 128 elements
 FALSE.
 The consumer version of Atmos, Atmos HE (Home Entertainment), has reduced objects to fit within limited bitrate & processing contraints available on consumer media & hardware.
-Spatial coding is applied to the Atmos CE master to reduce the elements to 12-16, which is then encoded to THD or DDP.
+Spatial coding is applied to the Atmos Master to reduce the elements to 12-16, which is then encoded to THD or DDP.
 Bitrates for THD Atmos are typically 3-7mps, while DDP Atmos is usually 640-768kps as of 2021.
 You could claim [Atmos Gaming](https://docs.microsoft.com/en-us/windows/win32/coreaudio/spatial-sound) supports 128 elements, but that is only in 1 scenario, and it's debatable whether that counts since it's successively downmixed & rendered for headphones.

-### DTS-X CE is superior to Atmos CE
+### DTS-X system is superior to Atmos system
 TRUE.
-DTS-X CE still supports 128 elements, but has a more flexible bed layout, including native support for 7.1.4 beds.
+DTS-X Masters still supports 128 elements, but has a more flexible bed layout, including native support for 7.1.4 beds.
+But this is less used in practice since the IAB spec doesn't support this.

 ### DTS-X HE is superior to Atmos HE
 DEPENDS.
 While you would think 16 objects in Atmos Home vs 7.1.4 + 5 objects in DTS-X Home are equivalent, there is the difference between channels & static objects so imaging may be different.
 Also, DTS software isn't as smart as Atmos software which automatically does spatial coding to reduce objects.
 Instead, you must manually choose which objects to channelize and others to keep as objects.
 What usually happens in practice is studios just skip this process and channelize everything to 7.1.4.
 Except for select past releases like Well Go's, "Ip man 3".
 [Ref2](https://www.avsforum.com/threads/trinnov-altitude.1516103/page-147#post-51314001).
 Thus, you need to carefully reformat your project to make maximum use of 7.1.4 + 5 objects.